IMF: Ghana targets $10.5 bln of external debt service relief in 2023-2026 | Health

 Most of Ghana's sovereign dollar-denominated bonds strengthened modestly on Thursday, with some rising as much as 0.3 cents in the dollar although still trading at deeply distressed levels of between 36 and 41 cents in the dollar .
 "Domestic policy slippages represent a significant downside risk to the projections, further compounded by risks associated to the end-2024 general elections," the IMF report said.

-Other risks for Ghana include social unrest if economic conditions do not improve for the population, not regaining market access to issue debt and the domestic debt exchange posing dangers to domestic financial sector stability, the fund said.
+The debt reduction targets are not feasible, said Peter Quartey, professor of economics at the University of Ghana.
+"We have not shown signs (of breaking away) from the political business cycle."
+Other risks include Ghana not regaining market access to issue debt and the domestic debt exchange posing dangers to financial sector stability, the IMF said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)